 This studio, the third part in the first year sequence, continues and expands the process of inquiry into the issues of siting and tectonics.
 The term's focus is on the study of the relationship among land, landscape, and architecture, with a strong ritual- and experience-oriented program.
 A heightened level of programmatic complexity is introduced, combined with an analytical phase of phenomenological vocation to generate an architecture based on site-specific tectonics and ambiance.
-Architectural representation is advanced by the introduction of digital imaging tools that are combined with expanded manual techniques.
+Architectural representation is advanced by the introduced.
 This produces complex representational systems appropriate to the level of analysis.
 The resulting architectural design stresses the relationships of meaning between an architecture of conceptual and programmatic complexity and the specific conditions of its site.